consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn variant_seed<V>(self, seed: V) -> Result<(<V as >::Value, <Self as >::Variant), <Self as >::Error>`

   `variant` is called to identify which variant to deserialize.

+  `Deserialize` implementations should typically use `EnumAccess::variant` instead.

 #### Provided Methods

 - `fn variant<V>(self) -> Result<(V, <Self as >::Variant), <Self as >::Error>`

   `variant` is called to identify which variant to deserialize.

+  This method exists as a convenience for `Deserialize` implementations.
+  `EnumAccess` implementations should not override the default behavior.

 #### Implementors